jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/main.md

 * **WG04:** We *must* avoid unnecessary repetition of information in our texts.

-* **WG05:** We *must* keep the names of our services, solutions and material updated in each of our publications.
+* **WG05:** We *must* keep the names of our services, solutions and material updated in each of our publications
+  (e.g., if our main application receives the name ASM and not Integrates, we must present it that way in all our writings).

 * **WG06:** We *must* be consistent with the handling of our key terms in each of the sections (i.e., within the documentation),